lucasrla/dev-notes/cli/media.md

 ## ffmpeg

-`ffmpeg` is the ultimate Swiss Army Knife of Video and Audio right on your command-line: http://ffmpeg.org.
+[`ffmpeg`](http://ffmpeg.org) is the ultimate Swiss Army Knife of Video and Audio right on your command-line.

 ```sh
 brew update && brew install ffmpeg